2021 Working Papers

 We conduct an experiment with a representative sample from the US to study households’ demand for macroeconomic information.
 Respondents who learn of a higher personal exposure to unemployment risk during recessions increase their demand for an expert forecast about the likelihood of a recession.
 This finding is consistent with macroeconomic models of endogenous information acquisition, according to which the demand for information depends on its expected benefits.
 Moreover, respondents’ updating about their personal unemployment risk suggests that households are imperfectly informed about their exposure to aggregate fluctuations, which may distort their beliefs about the benefits of acquiring macroeconomic information.

-1330 - Persecution and Escape : Professional Networks and High-Skilled Emigration from Nazi GermanySascha O Becker, Volker Lindenthal, Sharun Mukand & Fabian Waldinger
+1330 -Scholars at Risk : Academic Networks and High-Skilled Emigration from Nazi GermanySascha O Becker, Volker Lindenthal, Sharun Mukand & Fabian Waldinger

-We study the role of professional networks in facilitating the escape of persecuted academics from Nazi Germany.
-From 1933, the Nazi regime started to dismiss academics of Jewish origin from their positions.
-The timing of dismissals created individual-level exogenous variation in the timing of emigration from Nazi Germany, allowing us to estimate the causal effect of networks for emigration decisions.
-Academics with ties to more colleagues who had emigrated in 1933 or 1934 (early émigrés) were more likely to emigrate.
-The early émigrés functioned as “bridging nodes” that helped other academics cross over to their destination.
-Furthermore, we provide some of the first empirical evidence of decay in social ties over time.
-The strength of ties also decays across space, even within cities.
-Finally, for high-skilled migrants, professional networks are more important than community networks.
+We study the role of professional networks in facilitating emigration of Jewish academics dismissed from their jobs by the Nazi government.
+We use individual-level exogenous variation in the timing of dismissals to estimate the causal effect of networks.
+Academics with more ties to early émigrés (emigrated 1933-1934) were more likely to emigrate.
+Early émigrés functioned as “bridging nodes” that facilitated emigration to their own destination.
+We also distinguish between three kinds of social networks – family, community, or professional networks and study their relative importance.
+Lastly, we provide some of the first empirical evidence of decay in social ties over time.

 1329 - Separating equilibria, under-pricing and security designDan Bernhardt, Kostas Koufopoulos and Giulio Trigilia